 Lush rainforest and chalky drops, here is my guide to waterfalls in Queensland.
-Find out the best time to visit with this seasonal guide, which
+Find out the best time to visit with this seasonal guide, compiled using my hydrologic knowledge.

-waterfalls that I have personally visited and photographed, which in Queensland at the current time consists
+I have personally visited and photographed all of the waterfalls on this website, which in Queensland at the current time consists

 of waterfalls on the Gold Coast and Sunshine Coast.